M-T3K/M88K/README.md

 ## Planned Features / To Do

+- Spanish Language Support: since most of the community that will be using this extension, I think it would be a good idea to have native Spanish support linked to either the language of the editor itself or a separate setting for the extension.
 - Automation: You should be able to just call the command and see an inmediate result without any selections whatsoever.
 - Matrix Generator: Generate Matrices based on input with support for random numbers.
 - Instruction Counter: Counts all the instructions in a file.